Tactical Data Link

 The basic TDL interface software allows the transfer of host originated data via the radio model objects and correct reception based on the core radio features.
 Using this approach ensures that this behavior is supported both locally and across networked environments.

-The ACE TDL basic process sends the packet data structure via signal PDUs, radios are used to transmit the data, and the DIS network is used as a conduit.
-ACE TDL capabilities include:
+The Telestra TDL basic process sends the packet data structure via signal PDUs, radios are used to transmit the data, and the DIS network is used as a conduit.
+Telestra TDL capabilities include:

 - All radios are TDL capable.

-- All TDL configuration is set in ACE Studio.
+- All TDL configuration is set in Studio.

 - The radio handles voice-data contention.
 If a radio is actively transmitting voice, a data message from the host will be buffered until voice transmission has completed.